NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Central AC systems need to serve at least 60 percent of the floor area.; Heat pumps serve 100 percent of the floor area because the system serves 100 percent of the heated floor area.; Due to low sample count, the tsv is constructed by downscaling a core sub-tsv with 3 sub-tsvs of different dependencies.
-The sub-tsvs have the following dependencies: tsv1 : 'HVAC Cooling Type', 'ASHRAE IECC Climate Zone 2004'; tsv2 : 'HVAC Cooling Type', 'Geometry Floor Area Bin'; tsv3 : 'HVAC Cooling Type', 'Geometry Building Type RECS';
+- \Central AC systems need to serve at least 60 percent of the floor area.

+- \Heat pumps serve 100 percent of the floor area because the system serves 100 percent of the heated floor area.

+- \Due to low sample count, the tsv is constructed by downscaling a core sub-tsv with 3 sub-tsvs of different dependencies.
+The sub-tsvs have the following dependencies: tsv1 : 'HVAC Cooling Type', 'ASHRAE IECC Climate Zone 2004'

+- \tsv2 : 'HVAC Cooling Type', 'Geometry Floor Area Bin'

+- \tsv3 : 'HVAC Cooling Type', 'Geometry Building Type RECS'

 Arguments
 *********